MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-22H2.md

 Windows 11, version 22H2 is a feature update for Windows 11 IoT Enterprise.
 Windows 11, version 22H2 includes all previous cumulative updates to Windows 11 IoT Enterprise, version 21H2 plus some new and updated features valuable for IoT scenarios.

-Windows 11 IoT Enterprise, version 21H2 follows the [Modern Lifecycle Policy](/lifecycle/policies/modern).
+Windows 11 IoT Enterprise follows the [Modern Lifecycle Policy](/lifecycle/policies/modern).

 | Release | Version | Availability | End of Servicing |
 | --- | --- | --- | --- |